 Determine what your benchmark questions will be to help you gather the data for your overall goal.
 For example, if your goal is to improve employee retention, you could ask whether a certain action helps retain employees.
 Does a raise of a minimum percentage motivate employees to stay, or will a flexible schedule promote better retention?

 It can also mean getting a certain number or percentage of replies and assessing which responses fall within the different metrics/criteria you use.
-For example, in the larger analysis of “Why do employees leave,” your benchmarks may include specific lifestyle markers, like a new baby or completing an advanced degree, employee satisfaction at the time of exit, performance factors, and even personality types.
+For example, in the larger analysis of “Why do employees leave,” your benchmarks may include specific lifestyle markers, such as:

 To learn more about some of the most common HR workforce data points, check out our list of the most important HR metrics.